SyncfusionExamples/blazor-pdf-viewer-examples/Common/PdfViewer in Popup window - SfPdfViewer/README.md

-# Modify the file name while downloading a PDF document from the PDF Viewer
+# Create PDF Viewer in a popup window in Blazor PDF Viewer Component
-This example shows how to modify a file name for the downloadable file when the user click the download button in the toolbar.
+For quick view, you might need to display the PDF file in a dialog window.
+The following code snippet explains how to use the SfPdfViewer component inside a dialog window.
+In this example, the Syncfusion’s dialog component is used for Blazor.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/how-to/create-pdfviewer-in-a-popup-window